Varney Sando

-Varney Boakai Sando Jr. (born 5 May 1995) is a Liberian professional footballer who plays as a midfielder for Liberia First Division club Watanga FC (on loan from Ghana Premier League club, Accra Great Olympics) and the Liberia national team.
+Varney Boakai Sando Jr. (born 5 May 1995) is a Liberian professional footballer who plays as a midfielder for Ghana Premier League club Accra Great Olympics.
+He made one appearance for the Liberia national team in 2019.

 Club career

 In 2020, Sando signed for Ghanaian club Karela United.
 It was reported in July 2021 that he wanted to terminate his contract with the club.
 In January 2022, he signed for another club in Ghana, Accra Great Olympics.

 International career

 Sando made his first appearance for the Liberia national team in a 1–0 friendly loss to Egypt on 7 November 2019.